JamesBracken/Escape-and-explore/README.md

 ## Credits
 ### Code Used

-* For the initMap function I copy pasted this from the google maps javascript API documentation and then tweaked the code to make the code dynamically update to the users actions, code is below
+* For the initMap function I copy pasted this from the [google maps javascript API](https://developers.google.com/maps/documentation/javascript?_gl=1*1jc5oj6*_up*MQ..*_ga*MTQyODU0OTAzMi4xNzM1NTcwNjY5*_ga_NRWSTWS78N*MTczNTU3MDY2OC4xLjAuMTczNTU3MDY2OC4wLjAuMA..) documentation and then tweaked the code to make it dynamically update to the users actions, code is below

 async function initMap() {